medusa-project/mockdusa/README.md

             info.yml
 ```

-The idea is that each application that wants to test using Mockdusa will create
+An application that wants to test using Mockdusa should create its own content
-its own repository in that tree, and fill it in with content.
-The repository
-with ID 1 has been claimed by Mockdusa for its own tests.
+directory and set `REPOSITORY_ROOT` to its path.

 ## Notes